samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 The weather in Arcadia is governed by four allied demigods called the Storm Kings: the Cloud King, the Wind Queen, the Lightning King, and the Rain Queen.
 Each one lives in a castle surrounded by the type of weather that ruler controls.

-Arcadia is suffused with a vigorous life energy that bestows [great vitality](/sources/dnd/dmg-2024/dms-toolbox#ArcadianVitality) on visitors (see “[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).
+Arcadia is suffused with a vigorous life energy that bestows [great vitality](/sources/dnd/dmg-2024/dms-toolbox#ArcadianVitality) on visitors (see "[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).

 #### Layers of Arcadia